-KILOCALORIE (KCAL)

-Unit of measurement of heat (thermal energy).
+KILOCALORIE (kcal): unit of measurement of heat (thermal energy).
 One kcal is the amount of heat required to raise the temperature of one kilogram of water by one degree centigrade.

-KILOVOLT (KV)

-Unit of measurement of voltage equal to 1,000 Volts.
+KILOVOLT (kV): unit of measurement of voltage equal to 1,000 Volts.

-KILOWATT (KW)

-Unit of measurement of power (of any kind) equal to 1,000 Watts.
+KILOWATT (kW): unit of measurement of power (of any kind) equal to 1,000 Watts.

+KILOWATT-HOUR (kWh): unit of measurement of energy (of any kind) equal to 1,000 Watts for one hour.